ziadoz/arthur/README.md

 - Move PHP and MySQL config into `-custom.ini/cnf` files and copy them into the appropriate directories instead.
 - Look at writing a script to [package up](https://www.vagrantup.com/docs/cli/package.html) a built box.
 - Setup cron for Certbot.
+- Use `become` in just the necessary tasks.

 ## Links
 - https://serversforhackers.com/managing-logs-with-logrotate